JohnnyDuffy/DataPortfolio/Bike Share Case-study/README.md

 <img src="resources/BikeWeekday.png" width="650" height="440">
 </p>
 We can see here how most bikes are rented on a Saturday, with the number of membership riders fairly constant through the week.
 Weekdays we see a proportionaly higher amount of membership riders.
-This could be because people are useing them to commute.
+This could be because people are using them to commute.

 </p>
 <p align="center">